Houses in multiple occupation are often a source of confusion and potential planning law problems.

 Setting Up An HMO

 If you are setting up or enlarging an HMO, it is likely that you are looking for advice about what you can do to maximise your investment.
-In this situation, we can provide advice about what to do and how to do it.
-If your plans are delayed by a difficult planning situation, then where it is appropriate we can help with a planning application or appeal.
+In this situation, we can provide advice about what to do and how to do it from a planning perspective.
+If your project is delayed by a difficult planning situation, then where it is appropriate we can help with a planning application or appeal.

 Coping With Enforcement Officers And Notices